SQLAlchemy 2.0 Documentation

 Unicode-specific Column datatypes¶

-The Core expression language handles unicode data by use of the Unicode
+The Core expression language handles unicode data by use of the

 and UnicodeText

-datatypes.
-These types correspond to the VARCHAR2 and CLOB Oracle datatypes by
+to the VARCHAR2 and CLOB Oracle Database datatypes by default.
+When using

-the Oracle database is configured with a Unicode-aware character set, as well
+configured with a Unicode-aware character set, as well as that the NLS_LANG

-the VARCHAR2 and CLOB datatypes can accommodate the data.
+cx_Oracle), so that the VARCHAR2 and CLOB datatypes can accommodate the data.

 set, the two options are to use the NCHAR